1. Methodology background

 Labour productivity estimates are published on our Labour productivity webpage.

 Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
-Available formats for content published on our website but not produced by us, or referenced on our website but stored elsewhere, may vary.
-For further information please refer to the contact details at the beginning of this document.
+Available formats for content published on our website, but not produced by us, or referenced on our website, but stored elsewhere, may vary.
+Please email productivity@ons.gov.uk for further information.

-For information regarding conditions of access to data, please refer to the links below:
+For information regarding conditions of access to data, please refer to:

 Timeliness and punctuality